PombertLab/MMH/README.md

 - [HMMER 3.1b2+](http://hmmer.org/)

 ## Installation
-Downloading MMH, then adding MMH to the $PATH variable (for the current session):
+Downloading MMH from the command line with Git, then adding MMH to the $PATH variable (for the current session):
 ```Bash
 git clone --recursive https://github.com/PombertLab/MMH.git
 cd MMH/